anquanscan/sec-tools/README.md

 [infosecBasics](https://github.com/dhaneshsivasamy07/infosecBasics): Basics required for anyone to enter into the world of InfoSec
 [jImpfuzzy](https://github.com/fluenda/jImpfuzzy)
 [hacking-tools-scripts](https://github.com/sanscript-tech/hacking-tools-scripts): Hacking Scripts that will blow your mind engineered by Hackers ♠️.
 [bash-securizer](https://github.com/bjoern-hempel/bash-securizer): A tool to check the security of web applications.
+[fatgod](https://github.com/d3m0n4l3x/fatgod): An CC DoS (Denial-of-Service) attack tool developed by demonalex in 2009.